eoscostarica/guide.eoscostarica.io/docs/eos-learn/eosio-protocol.md

 ---
 id: eosio-protocol
-title: EOSIO Protocol
+title: EOSIO + Antelope Protocol
-sidebar_label: EOSIO Protocol
+sidebar_label: EOSIO + Antelope Protocol
-description: Explanation of the EOSIO protocol, how it works and how to use it.
+description: Explanation of the EOSIO + Antelope protocol, how it works and how to use it.
-keywords: [EOSIO Protocol, EOSIO, EOS, EOS Costa Rica, eosio.io, Blockchain Protocol, What is the EOSIO protocol]
+keywords: [EOSIO Protocol, EOSIO, EOS, Antelope, Blockchain Protocol, What is the EOSIO protocol]
 ---

 ## What is EOSIO?